Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

   - Anything that is hard and technical, me.
 Anything that can be done in Looker, other team member.
 - Share it to BI, more broadly, put it in Notion, and start making tickets
   - Tickets include problem, stakeholder, suggested approach
+  - For projects planned for later in the year: take (*) out and put back in roadmap queue at the end so we have it for next quarter.
+Add a (Q2) in front so it’s clear
+  - For projects no longer in roadmap: normal queue as they’re probably still relevant.
 - Check in with stakeholders ~Quarterly (dependent on amount of tasks and what's upcoming) to keep the roadmap up to date

 **Common projects**